jeske/DuravoQOLMod/_DOCS/Terraria-Survival-Mod-SPEC.md

 ---

+# Jack Ideas

+- [ ] deeper-depth ores shoulid have a higher quality likelyhood
+  - [ ] make "conversions" of basic mineral into rare spawns (block by block chance)
+  - [ ] make "conversions" of stone (and each biome equivalent) mineral into gems (very rare) so you learn you can find gems inside stone at deep depths
+- [ ] consider making "Super Shiny" buff for higher tier armor set bonus that has a longer range, and does NOT highlight low tier ores

+---

 ## Open Questions

 1. **Mod compatibility** : How will this interact with Calamity, Thorium, etc.?
 New enemy types need categorization.